-Physics is to understand how nature works, and build upon the fundamental understanding to make technological breakthrough that may benefit our society.
-In fact, much of modern technology and its advances owe its existence to application of fundamental physics principles.
+Physics is the fundamental science on how nature works, and based on these understandings, technological breakthroughs that may benefit human society can be achieved.
+In fact, much of modern technology and its advances owe its existence to application of fundamental physical principles.
 Its scope of study also overlaps with many other scientific and engineering disciplines such as biomedical science and engineering, environmental science, materials science, electronics, mechanical and manufacturing engineering.

 Aims and Features